LAFS.5.W.1.1Archived Standard

 Which Cell Phone for Mia?:

-This engaging MEA requires students to help a 5th grade student decide which cell phone she will ask her parents for as her birthday present.
+In this Model Eliciting Activity, MEA, students help a 5th grader to decide which cell phone she will ask for as a birthday present.
 Students must use a chart to analyze information and make conclusions based upon their own ranking system within their cooperative group.
 They then must write a letter to the student justifying their conclusions.

 Model Eliciting Activities, MEAs, are open-ended, interdisciplinary problem-solving activities that are meant to reveal students’ thinking about the concepts embedded in realistic situations.
 Click here to learn more about MEAs and how they can transform your classroom.